 Focus on port management and international trade

-During the last five years, TrainForTrade has focused on three areas: (1) port management; (2) international e-commerce; and (3) international trade statistics.
+During the last five years, TrainForTrade has focused on three areas: (1) port management; (2) international Sale or purchase of goods or services, conducted over computer networks by methods specifically designed for the purpose of receiving or placing of orders; it can involve business-to-business (B2B) or a business-to-consumer (B2C) transactions .; and (3) international trade statistics.
 Port management supports port communities in implementing efficient and competitive port management services.
 The e-commerce training covers legal aspects of e-commerce, best practices and digital identity, while the statistics training pertains to the compilation and use of trade-in-services statistics and merchandise trade statistics.
 Courses are currently offered in English, French and Spanish.
 Previously, courses were also completed in Portuguese – this option may again become available with funding.

 Overall, 34 per cent of all participants between 2014 to 2018 were female (table 1).
 The higher proportion of male participants is partly explained by the fact that some courses are aimed at work forces that are themselves male-dominated.
 This is especially true of port management, which heavily influences the overall ratio.
 Of course, participation in face-to-face training also depends on countries’ nominations.
 In total, distance learning had more female participants (44 per cent) than face-to-face training (29 per cent).
 This is true even when only including courses that were offered as both face-to-face training and as distance learning (in that case the corresponding proportions of female participants were 44 and 36 per cent; see table 2 for gender distribution for each component and mode).

 |Programme area||Component||Mode||Number of participants total||Proportion female||Total amount of training in hours||Total amount of training in days||Number of countries receiving training|

 |International e-commerce||E-commerce for practitioners||Face-to-face||103||24%||2 713||339||11|